 Hennepin County staff facilitated additional activities with the public at several community events, including two Open Streets events, a farmer's market and a meeting of the Northwest Hennepin County League of Municipalities.

 Northwest Hennepin County League of Municipalities summary (PDF)

 Partners and work groups

-Summary of engagement activity with Hennepin County BAC (PDF)
+Summary of engagement activity with Hennepin County Bicycle Advisory Committee (PDF)

-The PAG is comprised of local agency representatives from municipalities, government agencies, bicycle interest groups, and the business community.
+The Project Advisory Group, or PAG, is comprised of local agency representatives from municipalities, government agencies, bicycle interest groups, and the business community.
 The PAG has several key roles in the development of the bicycle plan update:

 - Provide input on items impacting county procedures, practices and methodologies

 - Provide feedback regarding system improvement needs, gaps, etc.

 - Assist in disseminating information within the county